Jan9103/drift/docs/types.md

   * argument 1: content type
   * argument 2: length
   * example: `['array' ['string'] 3]` would match `["foo" "bar" "baz"]`
-* `tuple`: a list with a induvidual type definition for each entry
+* `tuple`: a list with a individual type definition for each entry
   * argument 1: list of content types
   * example: `['tuple' [['string'] ['int']]]` would match `['foo' 42]`
 * `record`